canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 But when the Crown's intended use of the IP can be met through licence arrangements, it has the opportunity to seek the needed licence(s) whether broad or narrow.

 The PSPC [Standard Acquisition Clauses and Conditions Manual](https://buyandsell.gc.ca/policy-and-guidelines/standard-acquisition-clauses-and-conditions-manual) provides clauses to request a [License to Material Subject to Copyright](https://buyandsell.gc.ca/policy-and-guidelines/standard-acquisition-clauses-and-conditions-manual/5/K/K3030C/2).
-Use the clause in contracts if the department or agency wants the copyright in the work to belong to the contractor but wishes to obtain a license to exercise all rights comprised in the copyright.
+Use the clauses in contracts if the department or agency wants the copyright in the work to belong to the contractor but wishes to obtain a license to exercise all rights comprised in the copyright.

-This would allow the department or agency to release code developed as a result of a Crown procurement contract under an open source software licence.
+**Departments or agencies are able to release code developed as a result of a Crown procurement contract under an open source software licence.**

-### GC OSS project

-When a GC OSS project requires professional services to develop custom code, the rights to publish the source code under the project's licence must be obtained in the contract.

-**Note**: Paid to work on the GC project; paid to provide source code that will be published as part of the project.

-### Custom project for the GC from Third party

-If this is a new project, the contracting body could release as open source or provide the rights to publish as OSS.

-**note:** Draft clause for OSS permissive licence.
-May also request use of TBS exceptions to acquire IP.
+**The contract can also ask the the contracting body be responsible for publishing the source code under an acceptable open source software licence or contribute directly to existing open source software using that project's licence.**

 ## Select Open Source Software Licence